edolinina/mango/README.md

 ---

-## Research Goals

-MANGO is designed to answer the question:
-**Can AI systems be designed to assume part of the managerial workload and enable more adaptive, flatter organizational structures?**

-By orchestrating distributed, context-aware, and collaborative AI agents, MANGO aims to:

-- Reduce reliance on rigid hierarchies.
-- Improve organizational responsiveness.
-- Enable scalable, data-driven decision-making.

----

 ## Key Features

-- **Agentic Orchestration:**
-  MANGO coordinates multiple specialized AI agents, each with distinct capabilities and roles, to collaboratively solve complex tasks.
+- **Agentic Orchestration:** Coordinates multiple specialized AI agents, each with distinct capabilities and roles, to collaboratively solve complex tasks.

-- **Central Executive (CE):**
-  The CE agent receives high-level tasks, generates structured directives, and orchestrates the workflow by delegating subtasks to appropriate agents.
+- **Central Executive (CE):** Receives high-level tasks, generates structured directives, and orchestrates the workflow by delegating subtasks to appropriate agents.

-- **Directive Management:**
-  Each task is assigned a unique `directive_id`, ensuring that agent feedback and results are correctly matched to the originating directive, enabling parallel and isolated task execution.
+- **Directive Management:** Each task is assigned a unique `directive_id`, ensuring agent feedback and results are correctly matched to the originating directive.

-- **Approval Workflow:**
-  MANGO supports both autonomous and human-in-the-loop modes.
+- **Approval Workflow:** Supports both autonomous and human-in-the-loop modes.
 In non-autonomous mode, the system pauses after directive generation and presents the user with a summary for approval or rejection before proceeding.

-- **Agent Feedback Collection:**
-  The system collects and aggregates feedback from agents, filtered by `directive_id`, and presents results in a user-friendly UI.
+- **Agent Feedback Collection:** Aggregates feedback from agents, filtered by `directive_id`, and presents results in a user-friendly UI.

-- **Extensible Agent Design:**
-  Agents can be easily added or configured with different capabilities, roles, and data access, supporting a wide range of enterprise scenarios.
+- **Extensible Agent Design:** Agents can be easily added or configured with different capabilities, roles, and data access.

 ---